-Section 8.
-Renewal Application Process.
-The renewal application and the related process must be substantially similar to the initial application.
+- Section 8.
+Renewal Process.
+The renewal process must be substantially similar to the initial application. - Section 9.

-Section 9.
 Creating and Changing Positions.
-The Gaming Enterprise and Mille Lacs Corporate Ventures MLCV shall provide the OGR&C notification of reassignments, transfers__and_creation of new positions_or proposed employment solutions.
-This notification will give the OGR&C an opportunity to review the current gaming license classification for the positions or programs to determine if further background procedures must be conducted prior to implementation.
+The Gaming Enterprise and MLCV shall provide the OGR&C notification of reassignments, transfers, creation of new positions, or proposed employment solutions.
+This notification will give the OGR&C an opportunity to review the current gaming license classification for positions or programs to determine if further background procedures must be conducted prior to implementation.
 Notice must be received by the OGR&C at least ten (10) business days prior to implementation.